Kotlinlearncs.online LogoJava

 null indicates that a variable that could store a reference does not, and is empty.
 This also explains what happens if we try and follow or deference null.
 (Imagine if I told you to call a phone number, but then handed you a blank sheet of paper!)

-Practice: Object v.
-Reference Equality
+Solve: Object v.
+Reference Equality (Practice)

 Created By: Geoffrey Challen